About

 I use my perspective as a first-generation college student and former university administrator to shape my research agenda that pushes theoretical and empirical boundaries for equitable organizational change.

-I’m a visiting professor at the University of Iowa.
-I recently graduated with my PhD from the Center for the Study of Higher and Postsecondary Education at the University of Michigan, Ann Arbor where I concentrated on Organizational Behavior and Management with a cognate in Public Policy.
-I’m committed to reimagining how organizational structures, policies, and practices in higher education can create justice-oriented, equitable experiences and outcomes for all faculty, staff, and students.
+I am an assistant professor of Higher Education at George Mason University located in Northern Virginia.
+I earned my Ph.D. in Higher Education from the Center for the Study of Higher Education and Postsecondary Education at the University of Michigan, Ann Arbor, where I concentrated in Organizational Behavior and Management with a cognate in Public Policy.
+I’m committed to reimagining how organizational structures, policies, and practices in organizations can create justice-oriented, equitable experiences and outcomes for all faculty, staff, and students.

 My research and teaching are shaped by my experiences as a student and administrator.
 As a first-generation student from the rural town of Sharpsburg, Maryland of less than 1,000 residents and no stop sign, I was a bit of a “swirler” student.
 I transferred numerous times and even stopped out to do the Walt Disney World College Program internship before earning my reverse-transfer Associate of Arts in General Studies from Hagerstown Community College, Bachelor of Science in Elementary Education from the University of Maryland College Park, and Master of Arts in Student Affairs Administration from Michigan State University.
 In addition, I earned Graduate Certificates in Nonprofit Management from Washington University in St. Louis and Executive Coaching from Southern Methodist University.